 Much like there’s no shortage of programs, frameworks, and initiatives proving that industries and organizations are committed to investing in communities and protecting the planet, there’s no shortage of educational pathways that can help you make a positive impact.

-Enrolling in Part-time Studies related to social responsibility and environmental stewardship is one of the best ways to do this.
+Enrolling part-time in Flexible Learning options related to social responsibility and environmental stewardship is one of the best ways to do this.
 Not only do they allow you to work towards a diploma, certificate, or degree at a pace that’s right for you, but they also give you the opportunity to position yourself as a leader—whether you’re providing added value in your current workplace or pursuing a brand new career in these vital and in-demand fields.
 Here are nine BCIT programs designed to help you make the maximum difference, for both yourself and the wider world.

 It’s one thing to have a theoretical idea of the threats to ecosystems here in BC and around the world.
 It’s something else entirely to immerse yourself in them, helping to plan and execute practical solutions.